 Introduction

 Urinary symptoms are common and often complex in Parkinson Disease (PD), adversely affecting quality of life (QoL) (1).
 The etiology of lower urinary tract symptoms (LUTS) is mediated by complex mechanisms (involving central brain areas, somatic and autonomic nerves) that are not fully understood.
-The most bladder symptoms are due to disorders of storage, and include nocturia, frequency, urgency, urge incontinence and voiding dysfunction.
+The most frequent bladder symptoms are due to disorders of storage, and include nocturia, frequency, urgency, urge incontinence and voiding dysfunction.
 Voiding problems can also occur with difficulty in the initiation of micturition and a poor stream (1-4).
 Moreover, mechanical intercurrent pathologies can be observed in PD as BPH (benign prostatic hyperplasia) or genital prolapse in women, complicating evaluation and treatment of urinary disorders.

 The timing of onset and the nature of bladder symptoms may help to differentiate among the parkinsonian syndromes (5-7).
 Their prevalence in PD differs according to the studies, depending on the evaluation tools and the populations studied; it has been reported as being between 27-39% (2, 8) or up to 54% for urgency and 63% for night time frequency (3).
 Yeo et al (9) report storage and voiding symptoms in 57-83% and 17-27% PD patients respectively.